-Five thrust areas have been identified, namely environmental and population health, bioactive molecules and drug discovery, cancer and stem cell research, health profession education research, and translational research.
+Five thrust areas have been identified, namely environmental and population health, bioactive molecules and drug discovery, cancer and stem cell research, health professions education research, and translational research.
 In tandem with the development in research activities, we also aim to establish strategic partnerships with industrial partners in relevant areas to strengthen our research programme through the provision of consultancies and specialised testing services.

 Environmental and Population Health